 Speak Up and Advocate!

-Got psoriasis or psoriatic arthritis?
-Speak up!
-I feel it is important to attend as many meetings and events about psoriasis and psoriatic arthritis and speak up about our diseases.
+Do you live with psoriasis or psoriatic arthritis?
+Consider speaking up!
 I have had psoriasis for 50 years and psoriatic arthritis for the past 25 years.
-I have been very committed, advocating for myself and others like me.
+I have been very committed, to advocating for myself and others like me.

 Advocate for support

 I made up my mind over 12 years ago not to feel sorry for myself.
 I knew I had to do something to help myself.
 I started a support group, attended Town Hall meetings and conferences, spoke on Capitol Hill, and held some speaking engagements.
 I know that one day we will find a cure for this disease or at least help to find a cure.
 I have educated myself enough to be able to speak to people in the medical field and other organizations.

 I also feel that everyone needs to know that there are people out there who care about us.
 We all want to get more information and to find out what makes us tick and why did this happen to us in the first place.
 We need to be empowered and an encouragement to others; we are not victims.
 It is good that others want to hear what the patients have to say; the FDA is listening to us and cares about what we have to say.
 This is amazing!!!

 I was privileged to be on the FDA panel and to let them know that we need more research for this disease.
 We don’t know what causes this disease, so how are we going to find a cure?
 We need to have a good understanding of why we get this disease, what causes it, why it affects so many of us in so many different ways.
 I think if we can answer some of these questions we would be on our way to finding a cure.